game-state-labs/pulsar-client-go/CONSUMER_DRAIN_CONTROL.md

 **How the Draining Mechanism Relates and Its Benefits**:

 - **Preventing Operational-Induced Redeliveries**: The primary benefit of the drain mode is to **minimize message redeliveries that are a direct consequence of the operational procedure itself** (e.g., dynamic configuration updates, graceful shutdowns, etc.).
 It does not solve all redelivery scenarios.
 During such operations, _without controlled draining_ messages residing in client buffers (both the application's `MessageChannel` and the client's internal `queueCh`) might not be fully processed and ACKed, when a consumer is stopped or its processing logic changes mid-flight.
 These become unacknowledged from the broker's perspective and will be redelivered. _With this fork's `EnterDrainMode()`_:
-  - The application explicitly command the client to stop sending new message permits from the broker, even if buffered messages are being acknowledged.
+  - The application explicitly command the client to stop requesting new message permits from the broker, even if buffered messages are being acknowledged.
   - This allows the application to safely process and acknowledge every message that has already been fetched by the client and is residing in its buffers.
   - This significantly reduces the pool of messages that would otherwise become unacknowledged (and thus redelivered) due to the shutdown or rule change itself.
 - **Supporting Overall Orderliness for Keyed Messages During Operations**: